There are generally 4 options for management of a microtia patient:

 - Still requires surgery (unless adhesive-type is used)

-- Screws are drilled on side of head and a bar is placed to hold the prosthetic ear
+- Implants are drilled on side of head and a either magnets or a bar is placed to hold the prosthetic ear

 - If the child sweats, the prosthetic ear will not sweat; If the child gets a sunburn or a tan, the prosthetic ear will remain the same color and mismatch the normal skin